boyleconnor/WikiBrainDocker/README.md

 Docker preferences, and under the "Advanced" tab, change the memory allocation to at least 10.0 GB.

-Download WikiBrainDocker as a zip file and unzip it.
+Download WikiBrainDocker as a zip file from its GitHub page and unzip it.
 Alternatively, you can clone it with Git.
 Open a terminal window, and change your working directory to the uncompressed WikiBrainDocker folder.

 # Running